How to Replace a Circuit Breaker: A Professional’s Guide

 - Amperage and Voltage: Match the rating precisely.
 A 20 amp breaker must replace a 20amp breaker.
 Common residential breaker sizes include the 15 amp breaker, 30 amp breaker, 40 amp breaker, and 50 amp breaker.
 Larger appliances may require a 60 amp breaker or 70 amp breaker.
 The main breaker in a modern home is often a 200 amp circuit breaker or 200 amperes breaker.
 For specifics on how codes affect these ratings, review our guide on how the 2023 NEC changes standard circuit breaker amp ratings.

 - Ampere Interrupting Capacity (AIC): The AIC rating must be equal to or greater than the available fault current at the panel.
-This is a critical safety specification for the overcurrent protection device (OCPD).
+This is a critical safety specification for the overcurrent protection device (OCPD), and NEC requires that equipment intended to interrupt current at fault levels be rated for the available fault current.

 - Specialty Breakers: Be aware of needs for a GFCI breaker replacement, AFCI breaker installation, dual function breaker, tandem breakers (or “mini circuit breaker” types), a shunt trip breaker, or a lockable circuit breaker.